Residual-Squeezing Mechanism of Mismatch in Inverse-Squeezing Kennedy Receivers: Modeling the IS-Kennedy under squeezing mismatch condition

-The introduction of mismatch results in $\zeta_0$ becoming a squeezed vacuum state (containing only even photon numbers), while $\zeta_1$ becomes a displaced squeezed vacuum state whose Fock distribution generally exhibits even-odd oscillations (see Fig.~\ref{fig:performance_squeezing_mismatch}(d)).
-This implies that the likelihood ratio does not necessarily vary monotonically with the photon number $n$.
+The introduction of mismatch results in $\zeta_0^\text{sm}$ becoming a squeezed vacuum state (containing only even photon numbers), while $\zeta_1^\text{sm}$ becomes a displaced squeezed vacuum state whose Fock distribution generally exhibits even-odd oscillations, as shown in Fig.~\ref{fig:performance_squeezing_mismatch}(d).
+This implies that the likelihood function $L(n)$ does not necessarily vary monotonically with the photon number $n$.
 Consequently, the MAP decision generally becomes a set-based decision (potentially involving a multi-threshold structure) rather than a simple single-threshold test.
-Therefore, the minimum error probability (Eq.~\eqref{eq:ISK_p_err_ideal}) is reformulated as:
+Therefore, the minimum error probability (Eq.~\eqref{eq:isk_err_ideal}) is reformulated as:

 When employing an SPD, the observation yields only two outcomes: $n=0$ (no-click) and $n \ge 1$ (click).
 Under equal priors, the MAP decision is equivalent to a binary mapping of these outcomes.
-Since $P(0|0) \ge P(0|1)$ (as the exponent in the latter is $\le 0$), the MAP rule maps to on--off detection: click decides symbol 1, no-click decides symbol 0.
-The false alarm probability is:
+Since $P(0|0) \ge P(0|1)$, the MAP rule maps to on--off detection: click decides hypothesis $'1'$, no-click decides hypothesis $'0'$.
+The false alarm probability is given by